-1. First things first.
-The Upanishads are ancient and more recent texts written in Sanskrit.
-The state there is much good to get to by learning to meditate, first and foremost, and adjust to really rewarding ways of living.
-The first thing to go for, had better be to learn good meditation.
+1. The Upanishads are ancient and more recent texts, all in Sanskrit.
+They state there is much good to get to by learning to meditate first and foremost, and by adjusting to really rewarding ways of living.
+First take up a fit and generally well-doing meditation method.

 2. Different text allude to the states to be had by at least some, by different words.
 It means you do not grasp what is described until you have such experiences yourself.
 It may take time.

 3. Scholars study the texts, sort and describe, translate and comment on them, as the case may be.